TimLariviere/WoodenMoose.StoreTracker/README.md

-# WindowsStoreServices
+# WoodenMoose

-LINQ-like implementation of the Analytics API of the Windows Store.
-Portable Class Library, compatible Xamarin
+UWA for Windows 10.
+Track applications ratings and reviews on the Windows Store